blackears/cyclopsLevelBuilder/doc/materials/material_quick_start.md

 ![saving the material](quick_start_save_material.png)

 A new material has been created and is stored in your filesystem.
-Double click on it to show its porperties in the Inspector tab.
+Double click on it to show its properties in the Inspector tab.

 ![show material in inspector](quick_start_show_material.png)